zfhassaan/easypaisa/README.md

 ## Disclaimer
 This is unofficial Easypaisa API Payment Gateway.
 This repository  is only created to help developers in streamlining the integration process.
-This Package only processes direct checkout process.
-There's no direct checkout process enabled yet.

 # Installation
 The Package provides two way of using.